hdrfurkann/sms-sender-demo/README.md

 [ TR ] [ TURKISH ]

-# UYARI:
-# Bu script, eğitim ve deneme amaçlı olarak yazılmıştır.
-Scriptin amacı, API'leri denemek ve
-# Python'da isteklerin nasıl gönderileceğini öğrenmektir.
-Bu scripti kötüye kullanmak, başkalarına zarar vermek,
-# izinsiz mesajlar (spam) göndermek veya yasal olmayan amaçlar için kullanmak kesinlikle yasaktır.
-# API'ler, geliştiriciler tarafından belirlenen kullanım koşullarına tabidir ve bu koşullara aykırı kullanımlar
-# ciddi hukuki sonuçlar doğurabilir.
-# Lütfen bu scripti yasal sınırlar çerçevesinde ve etik kurallara uygun olarak kullanın.
+Bu script, eğitim ve deneme amaçlı olarak yazılmıştır.
+Scriptin amacı, API'leri denemek ve Python'da isteklerin nasıl gönderileceğini öğrenmektir.
+Bu scripti kötüye kullanmak, başkalarına zarar vermek, izinsiz mesajlar (spam) göndermek veya yasal olmayan amaçlar için kullanmak kesinlikle yasaktır.
+API'ler, geliştiriciler tarafından belirlenen kullanım koşullarına tabidir ve bu koşullara aykırı kullanımlar ciddi hukuki sonuçlar doğurabilir.
+Lütfen bu scripti yasal sınırlar çerçevesinde ve etik kurallara uygun olarak kullanın.

-#
-# PREMADESOFT, bu scriptin kötüye kullanılması veya yasadışı eylemlerle ilişkilendirilmesi durumunda
-# herhangi bir sorumluluk kabul etmez.
+PREMADESOFT, bu scriptin kötüye kullanılması veya yasadışı eylemlerle ilişkilendirilmesi durumunda herhangi bir sorumluluk kabul etmez.
 Scriptin kullanımı tamamen kullanıcının sorumluluğundadır.

-#
-# Dikkat: Bu scriptin kullanımında IP adresleri açık olduğundan, kullanıcıların gizlilik ve güvenliklerini
-# sağlamak için dikkatli olmaları önemlidir.
-Bu scripti kullanırken, yasal ve etik sınırlar içinde kalmak
-# her kullanıcının sorumluluğundadır.
+Dikkat: Bu scriptin kullanımında IP adresleri açık olduğundan, kullanıcıların gizlilik ve güvenliklerini sağlamak için dikkatli olmaları önemlidir.
+Bu scripti kullanırken, yasal ve etik sınırlar içinde kalmak her kullanıcının sorumluluğundadır.
 Kötüye kullanımlara karşı koruma mekanizması bulunmamaktadır.

-#
-# Ek Uyarı: Kullanıcıların, bu scripti kullanırken, hedef API'nin kullanım şartlarına ve politikalarına
-# uymaları gerekmektedir.
-Herhangi bir yasal sorunla karşılaşmamak için, scriptin işlevselliğini
-# sadece izinli ve yasal çerçevede kullanmanız önemlidir.
+Ek Uyarı: Kullanıcıların, bu scripti kullanırken, hedef API'nin kullanım şartlarına ve politikalarına uymaları gerekmektedir.
+Herhangi bir yasal sorunla karşılaşmamak için, scriptin işlevselliğini sadece izinli ve yasal çerçevede kullanmanız önemlidir.

-#
-# Yasal Sorumluluk: Kullanıcı, scriptin kullanımından doğabilecek herhangi bir zarar veya kayıptan
-# tamamen sorumludur.
-Kötüye kullanımları önlemek amacıyla, yetkisiz erişim veya saldırı niteliğinde
+Yasal Sorumluluk: Kullanıcı, scriptin kullanımından doğabilecek herhangi bir zarar veya kayıptan tamamen sorumludur.
+Kötüye kullanımları önlemek amacıyla, yetkisiz erişim veya saldırı niteliğindeki davranışlardan kaçınılmalıdır.

-# davranışlardan kaçınılmalıdır.
-#
-# Gizlilik İhlali: Kullanıcılar, başkalarının kişisel bilgilerini, telefon numaralarını veya diğer
-# iletişim bilgilerini izinsiz olarak kullanmaktan kaçınmalıdır.
-Bu tür davranışlar, hem etik açıdan
-# hem de yasal olarak sorun yaratabilir.
+Gizlilik İhlali: Kullanıcılar, başkalarının kişisel bilgilerini, telefon numaralarını veya diğer iletişim bilgilerini izinsiz olarak kullanmaktan kaçınmalıdır.
+Bu tür davranışlar, hem etik açıdan hem de yasal olarak sorun yaratabilir.

 [ EN ] [ ENGLISH ]

-# WARNING:
-# This script is intended for educational and testing purposes.
-Its purpose is to test APIs and
-# learn how to send requests in Python.
-Using this script for malicious purposes, causing harm to others,
-# sending unsolicited messages (spam), or using it for illegal purposes is strictly prohibited.
-# APIs are subject to usage terms set by developers, and violations of these terms may result in
-# serious legal consequences.
-# Please use this script within legal boundaries and in accordance with ethical guidelines.
+This script is intended for educational and testing purposes.
+Its purpose is to test APIs and learn how to send requests in Python.
+Using this script for malicious purposes, causing harm to others, sending unsolicited messages (spam), or using it for illegal purposes is strictly prohibited.
+APIs are subject to usage terms set by developers, and violations of these terms may result in serious legal consequences.
+Please use this script within legal boundaries and in accordance with ethical guidelines.

-#
-# PREMADESOFT accepts no responsibility for any misuse of this script or any association with illegal actions.
-# The use of the script is entirely the user's responsibility.
+PREMADESOFT accepts no responsibility for any misuse of this script or any association with illegal actions.
+The use of the script is entirely the user's responsibility.

-#
-# Attention: Since IP addresses are exposed when using this script, users must be careful to ensure their
-# privacy and security.
-It is essential for every user to remain within legal and ethical boundaries while
-# using this script.
+Attention: Since IP addresses are exposed when using this script, users must be careful to ensure their privacy and security.
+It is essential for every user to remain within legal and ethical boundaries while using this script.
 There are no protective mechanisms against misuse.

-#
-# Additional Warning: Users must comply with the usage terms and policies of the target API when using
-# this script.
-To avoid any legal issues, it is important to use the functionality of the script only
-# within authorized and legal limits.
+Additional Warning: Users must comply with the usage terms and policies of the target API when using this script.
+To avoid any legal issues, it is important to use the functionality of the script only within authorized and legal limits.

-#
-# Legal Responsibility: The user is fully responsible for any damage or loss that may arise from the
-# use of this script.
-Users should avoid unauthorized access or behavior that may be considered as
-# attacks to prevent misuse.
+Legal Responsibility: The user is fully responsible for any damage or loss that may arise from the use of this script.
+Users should avoid unauthorized access or behavior that may be considered as attacks to prevent misuse.

-#
-# Privacy Violation: Users should refrain from using others' personal information, phone numbers, or other
-# contact details without permission.
+Privacy Violation: Users should refrain from using others' personal information, phone numbers, or other contact details without permission.
 Such behavior can cause issues both ethically and legally.

-[ DE ] [ DEUTSCH ]

-# WARNUNG:
-# Dieses Skript ist für Bildungs- und Testzwecke gedacht.
-Der Zweck besteht darin, APIs zu testen und
-# zu lernen, wie man in Python Anfragen sendet.
-Die Nutzung dieses Skripts für böswillige Zwecke, um anderen
-# Schaden zuzufügen, unerwünschte Nachrichten (Spam) zu senden oder es für illegale Zwecke zu verwenden,
-# ist strengstens untersagt.
-APIs unterliegen den von den Entwicklern festgelegten Nutzungsbedingungen, und
-# Verstöße gegen diese Bedingungen können schwerwiegende rechtliche Konsequenzen nach sich ziehen.
-# Bitte verwenden Sie dieses Skript innerhalb der gesetzlichen Grenzen und gemäß den ethischen Richtlinien.
-#
-# PREMADESOFT übernimmt keine Verantwortung für den Missbrauch dieses Skripts oder für eine Verbindung
-# mit illegalen Handlungen.
-Die Verwendung des Skripts liegt vollständig in der Verantwortung des Benutzers.
-#
-# Achtung: Da IP-Adressen bei der Verwendung dieses Skripts offen sind, müssen die Benutzer vorsichtig sein,
-# um ihre Privatsphäre und Sicherheit zu gewährleisten.
-Es ist wichtig, dass jeder Benutzer innerhalb
-# der gesetzlichen und ethischen Grenzen bleibt, während er dieses Skript verwendet.
-Es gibt keine Schutzmechanismen
-# gegen Missbrauch.
-#
-# Zusätzliche Warnung: Benutzer müssen bei der Verwendung dieses Skripts die Nutzungsbedingungen und -richtlinien
-# der Ziel-API einhalten.
-Um rechtliche Probleme zu vermeiden, ist es wichtig, die Funktionalität des Skripts
-# nur innerhalb autorisierter und gesetzlicher Grenzen zu nutzen.
-#
-# Rechtliche Verantwortung: Der Benutzer ist vollständig verantwortlich für Schäden oder Verluste, die aus
-# der Nutzung dieses Skripts entstehen können.
-Benutzer sollten unbefugten Zugriff oder Verhalten, das als
-# Angriffe betrachtet werden könnte, vermeiden, um Missbrauch zu verhindern.
-#
-# Datenschutzverletzung: Benutzer sollten davon absehen, persönliche Informationen, Telefonnummern oder andere
-# Kontaktdaten anderer ohne Erlaubnis zu verwenden.
-Solches Verhalten kann sowohl ethische als auch rechtliche
-# Probleme verursachen.

-[ RU ] [ Русский ]

-# ПРЕДУПРЕЖДЕНИЕ:
-# Этот скрипт предназначен для образовательных и тестовых целей. Его цель - тестирование API и
-# изучение того, как отправлять запросы на Python. Использование этого скрипта в злонамеренных целях,
-# причинение вреда другим, отправка нежелательных сообщений (спама) или использование его для
-# незаконных целей строго запрещено.
-API подлежат условиям использования, установленным разработчиками,
-# и нарушения этих условий могут привести к серьезным правовым последствиям.
-# Пожалуйста, используйте этот скрипт в рамках закона и в соответствии с этическими нормами.
-#
-# PREMADESOFT не несет ответственности за любой неправильный использование этого скрипта или
-# любые ассоциации с незаконными действиями. Использование скрипта полностью на ответственности пользователя.
-#
-# Внимание: Поскольку IP-адреса открыты при использовании этого скрипта, пользователям необходимо
-# быть осторожными, чтобы обеспечить свою конфиденциальность и безопасность. Важно, чтобы каждый
-# пользователь оставался в рамках закона и этических норм во время использования этого скрипта.
-# Защита от злоупотреблений отсутствует.
-#
-# Дополнительное предупреждение: Пользователи должны соблюдать условия использования и
-# политику целевого API при использовании этого скрипта. Чтобы избежать правовых проблем,
-# важно использовать функциональность скрипта только в пределах разрешенных и законных рамок.
-#
-# Юридическая ответственность: Пользователь полностью несет ответственность за любой ущерб
-# или убытки, которые могут возникнуть в результате использования этого скрипта. Пользователи должны
-# избегать несанкционированного доступа или поведения, которое может рассматриваться как
-# атака, чтобы предотвратить злоупотребление.
-#
-# Нарушение конфиденциальности: Пользователи должны воздерживаться от использования личной
-# информации, номеров телефонов или других контактных данных других лиц без разрешения.
-# Такое поведение может вызвать проблемы как с этической, так и с юридической стороны.